Connect a GUI application

 The following details are typically required when configuring a connection:

 - database name

-You can gather most of these details from the Connection Details widget on the Neon Dashboard.
-Select a branch, a user, and the database you want to connect to.
+You can gather these details from the Connection Details widget on the Neon Dashboard.
+Select a branch, a role, and the database you want to connect to.
 A connection string is constructed for you.

-The connection string includes the user name, hostname, and database name.
+The connection string includes the role, password, hostname, and database name.